dlr-alr/2022-iros-planning/_pages/worlds.md

 ---
 # 3D Examples
 ![Worlds 3D Examples](../assets/imgs/worlds/worlds_examples_3d.gif)
-The same procedure can be applied in higher dimensions and we use it to generate those asteroid field for our robots.
+The same procedure can be applied in higher dimensions, and we use it to generate those asteroid field for our robots.

 ---

-* TODO comparison to box worlds (ablation study)